larpchronicles/rules/chronicles-rulebook.md

 **Racial Abilities**:

-*Life Bound*: _Their long lives and vibrant life force makes them particularly resistant to negative spell effects._ Once per rest, an Elf may Resist Spell.
+*Will of Ages*: _Their long lives and vibrant life force makes them particularly resistant to negative spell effects._ Once per rest, an Elf may reduce a Spell Effect upon themselves to three seconds by incanting "Minimize Spell"

-*Lore-Master*: _The longevity of the Elves means there are few stories that haven’t reached their ears_.
-Once per day, an Elf can attempt to recall something specific about an Evren area.
-This must be done with Plot.
+*Ritual Expertise*: _The longevity of the Elves means that they often are able to find improvements in otherwise flawed Rituals_.
+Once per day, an Elf may reduce the Spirit Gem cost of a single ritual, to a minimum of one Spirit Gem.
+A single Ritual may not benefit from this ability more than once.